9 Reasons Why Excessive Yawning Is A Bad Sign

 Yawning is an involuntary reflex.
 It’s so normal that you might not notice that you’re doing it!

 But if you can’t stop yawning, don’t ignore it.
 Frequent yawning should raise a red flag.
 It might point to factors that have serious consequences on your health – so it’s crucial to know the details.
 Here are 9 possible reasons you are yawning excessively.

 1. Lack Of Sleep

 Excessive yawning is a tell-tale sign of exhaustion.
-However, it means more than buying a cup of coffee.
+However, it means more than chugging a cup of coffee.
 You might not be getting enough rest to support your overall health and wellness.

 In the United States, roughly 7 to 19 percent of adults are sleep deprived.
 This can mess with your physical health, such as your immune system or appetite.
 Even your fertility may take a hit.
 Sleep deficiency is also linked to a greater risk of obesity, heart disease, and depression.1